malloc47/malloc47.github.com/_posts/2020-12-28-dashboard-start.md

   [GTFS][] feeds from the particular transit agency in question.

+- The compiled dashboard is physically hosted from my home router and is displayed on an inexpensive [Amazon Fire 8][] tablet with the [Fully Kiosk][] app.

 There are loads more details that go into each card, but this post will primarily cover the skeleton of the application; I'll aspirationally follow-up with future posts to explore the different